sdiehl/wiwinwlh/tutorial.md

 Cpp
 ---

-The C++ preprocessor is the fallback whenever we really need to seperate out logic that has to span multiple versions of GHC and language changes while maintaining backwards compatibility.
-To dispatch on the version of GHC being used to compile a module.
+The C++ preprocessor is the fallback whenever we really need to separate out logic that has to span multiple versions of GHC and language changes while maintaining backwards compatibility.
+It can dispatch on the version of GHC being used to compile a module.

 ```haskell